1,2,3-Triazole: Properties

 It is a surprisingly stable structure compared to other organic compounds with three adjacent nitrogen atoms.
 However, flash vacuum pyrolysis at 500 °C leads to loss of molecular nitrogen (N_{2}) leaving a three-member aziridine ring.
 Certain triazoles are relatively easy to cleave due to ring–chain tautomerism.
 One manifestation is found in the Dimroth rearrangement.

+Applications

-1,2,3-Triazole finds use in research as a bioisostere in medicinal chemistry building block for more complex chemical compounds, including pharmaceutical drugs such as mubritinib and tazobactam.
+1,2,3-Triazole finds use in research as a bioisostere for imidazoles and various carboxylic acid derivatives in medicinal chemistry.
+Consequently it is an industrial building block for more complex chemicals, including pharmaceutical drugs such as mubritinib and tazobactam.